Lauren Jackson: Professional career

 Jackson was recognised as one of the world's best basketball players by the time she was 21.
 She has been described as Australia's best female player and the best female basketball player in the world.
 She has said regarding being the best female basketball player in the world: "I don't really think about it.
 Nobody really talks to me like that.
 It's not something I'm conscious of.
 My family and people who have known me all my life, they see me for who I am, and crack open a beer or a bottle of wine with me.
 They know I have to train, but the rest of it is really laid-back."

-Jackson plays two positions, power forward and centre, and has the ability to make jump shots and spinning bank shots.
+Jackson played two positions, power forward and centre, and had the ability to make jump shots and spinning bank shots.

 Jackson had a rivalry with American basketball player Lisa Leslie.
 The rivalry reportedly started when Jackson was on tour in the United States with the Opals as a 16-year-old.
 The rivalry intensified in 2000 at the Olympics in the gold medal match when Jackson purposely pulled off Leslie's hair extension while both were trying to grab a rebound.
 Jackson treated the incident as a joke, saying "It was something to joke about even though we lost the gold medal."
 Leslie did not feel the same way about the extension pulling incident.
 The rivalry continued when Jackson transitioned to the WNBA and her Seattle Storm team played Leslie's Los Angeles Sparks, who at the time were the best team in the league.
 The rivalry was so intense that their coaches had to coach around it, sometimes choosing to keep one off the floor when the other was on.
 The coaches feared if they left the players on the floor together, their own player would foul out in an attempt to get the best of the other player.
 Leslie and Jackson have played together as team members in the WNBA's All-Star game.
 Their rivalry thawed somewhat by 2007 but they did not become friends.